publicdocs/uscode/assets/md/titles/usc21/us/usc/t21/ch9/schV/ptA/m__us_usc_t21_s360d.md

             (C) shall, where appropriate, require the use and prescribe the form and content of labeling for the proper installation, maintenance, operation, and use of the device.

-        (3) The Secretary shall provide for periodic evaluation of performance standards established under subsection (b) of this section to determine if such standards should be changed to reflect new medical, scientific, or other technological data.
+        (3) The Secretary shall provide for periodic evaluation of performance standards established under subsection (b) to determine if such standards should be changed to reflect new medical, scientific, or other technological data.

         (4)

-         In carrying out his duties under this subsection and subsection (b) of this section, the Secretary shall, to the maximum extent practicable—
+         In carrying out his duties under this subsection and subsection (b), the Secretary shall, to the maximum extent practicable—

             (A) use personnel, facilities, and other technical support available in other Federal agencies,